chef-boneyard/chef-web-docs-2016/includes_ctl_kitchen/includes_ctl_kitchen_converge.rst

 ..
-The contents of this file are included in multiple topics.
+The contents of this file may be included in multiple topics (using the includes directive).
 ..
-This file describes a command or a sub-command for test-kitchen.
-..
-This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.
+The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

 Use the ``converge`` subcommand to converge one (or more) instances.
 Instances are based on the list of platforms in the |kitchen yml| file.
 This process will install the |chef client| on an instance using the |omnibus installer|, upload cookbook files and minimal configuration to the instance, and then start a |chef client| run using the run-list and attributes specified in the |kitchen yml| file.